Managing your diabetes, making changes and fitting the demands of diabetes into your lifestyle can be challenging at times.

 - Get to know other people with diabetes.

-- Join one of Diabetes UK’s voluntary groups, take part in a support weekend or discussion forum on the internet.
+- Join one of Diabetes UK’s local groups, take part in a support weekend or discussion forum on the internet.

 - Get the information you need.
 The more you know, the more confident you will become and and the easier it will be to manage your diabetes.